mhenke/cfwheels-training/01-forms.md

 Then go to your articles list, create another sample article, and when you click create you should see the flash message at the top of your view.

-Here's something cool about how Wheels handles the "flash" -- hit your browser's REFRESH button while looking at the articles list.
+Here's something cool about how Wheels handles the **flash** -- hit your browser's REFRESH button while looking at the articles list.
 See how the flash disappears?
 Once you display the message in a flash Wheels clears it out.
 That's why it's perfect for status messages like this.

-Similarly, add a flash message into your "delete" method and confirm that it shows up when an article is removed.
-Then add one to your "update" method that'll display when an article is edited.
+Similarly, add a flash message into your _delete_ action and confirm it shows up when an article is removed.
+Then add one to your _update_ action and _show_ view that'll display when an article is edited.

 And, finally, you're done with I1!